sobolevn/sobolevn.github.io/_posts/2019-02-23-engineering-guide-to-user-stories.md

   So that I can overview and track the issues' progress

   Scenario: new valid issue webhook is received
-    Given issue webhook is valid and authenticated When it is received
+    Given issue webhook is valid
+    And issue webhook is authenticated
+    When it is received
     Then a new issue is created